 Display one on a tabletop, or use one with a built-in stand.
 Whichever you choose, it's a good idea to avoid those with stained or tinted glass.
 A terrarium made with clear glass or plastic will not only show off your plants better, it'll help them receive the light plants need for photosynthesis.

-The Freestanding Metal and Glass Wardian Case (shown at left) makes a stunning addition to any room.
+The Archway Glass Terrarium (shown at left) makes a stunning addition to any room.

 Showcase your favorite tropical plants by arranging them in this traditional-style case.
 If you don't want to plant directly in the case, set your pots inside and give your plants the same benefits of added humidity and protection from drafts.